 The overall aim of the pilot was for PRISE to gain experience in implementing PRISE alerts via third-party dissemination channels and to gain valuable insights to fuel future project developments and outputs.
 Following the completion of the pilot, in-depth phone surveys were carried out in collaboration with PAD, some highlighted findings and outcomes of the pilot are:

-- Roughly three-quarters of the surveyed farmers observed fall armyworm in their maize plots during the season, and 86% of farmers stated that the pest was their biggest problem on maize crops.
+- Roughly three-quarters of the surveyed farmers reported the presence of fall armyworm in their maize plots during the season, and 86% of surveyed farmers stated that the pest was their biggest problem on maize crops.

-- Most farmers sprayed pesticides on their infested maize plots, complemented by holistic control measures such as the application of wood ash and soap.
-Acting on the provided management recommendations, farmers were satisfied with the results of the interventions taken to manage the pest.
+- Depending on the level of FAW infestation , MoA-INFO advisory encouraged farmers to either spray pesticides on their infested maize plots, or recommended holistic control measures such as the application of wood ash and soap.
+Surveyed farmers who had acted on the provided management recommendations reported that they were satisfied with the results of the interventions taken to manage the pest.

-- After receiving the MoA-INFO and PRISE messages, more than 40% of the surveyed farmers had changed their practices, witnessed a reduction in fall armyworm infestations as well as an increase in maize harvested.
+- After receiving the MoA-INFO and PRISE messages, more than 40% of the surveyed farmers reported that they had changed their practices, and reported observing a reduction in fall armyworm infestations as well as an increase in maize harvested.

 The findings of the SMS pilot survey have been published in a CABI study brief.